emer/emergent/econfig/README.md

     + current axon models only support args. obelisk models only support TOML.  conflicts happen.

 * Sims use a Config struct with fields that represents the definitive value of all arg / config settings (vs a `map[string]interface{}`)
-    + struct provides _compile time_ error checking -- very important and precludes map.
+    + struct provides _compile time_ error checking (and IDE completion) -- very important and precludes map.
     + Add Config to Sim so it is visible in the GUI for easy visual debugging etc (current args map is organized by types -- makes it hard to see everything).

 * Enable setting Network or Env params directly: